getify/foi-lang/README.md

     ^factorial(n-1,n*total);
 ```

-Ultimately, the hope is the syntax and design decisions diverge enough from familiar languages to take useful steps forward, but not too much that **Foi** is unuseful or impractical.

-Obviously, programming language design is a delicate balance, and inevitably will be judged both on subjective aesthetics and on empirical outcomes.
+Programming language design is a delicate balance, and inevitably will be judged both on subjective aesthetics and on empirical outcomes.
 And it's impossible to design a perfect language that everyone loves at first glance.
+Some will appreciate **Foi**, others will dislike it.

-To prepare you for exploring **Foi**, here are a few explanations to clarify the design philosophy:
+To prepare for exploration of **Foi**, here are some aspects of the design philosophy:

 * **Words vs Symbols** I don't think a language should be all symbols.
 I struggle to memorize arbitrary symbol combinations just as much as anyone.
 But I similarly feel overburdened when a language is full of long lists of reserved keywords.